JonNixonCodes/gameweek-prophet/gameweek_prophet.md

 ###   1.1 Overview

-Gameweek Prophet is a machine learning project that predicts Fantasy Premier League (FPL) player points for each gameweek, evolving into a user-facing product.
+Gameweek Prophet is a personal project to build an AI that predicts Fantasy Premier League (FPL) player points for each gameweek, evolving into a user-facing product.

 ###   1.2 Purpose & Goals